urbit/docs/tutorials/hoon/hoon-syntax.md

 Thinking in terms of these "LEGO block" diagrams, as well as the more literal binary tree diagrams utilized in [Lesson 1.2](@/docs/tutorials/hoon/nouns.md), can be a helpful learning and debugging tactic.

+##### Exercise 1.3.a.

+Draw binary trees corresponding to the above figures.
+Determine a one-to-one correspondence between linearly ordered nested boxes (i.e. what is depicted in the above figures) and binary trees.
+You will need to make use of the convention `[a [b c]] = [a b c]`.

 #### Irregular Forms

 Some runes are used so frequently that they have irregular counterparts that are easier to write and which mean precisely the same thing.
 Irregular rune syntax is hence a form of [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar).
 All irregular rune syntax is flat.
 (It follows from this that all tall form expressions are regular.)